PaulMatencio/Neighbourhood-map-5.1-Project/README.md

    You can filter the places returned by the search simple typing in the search box it will update the markers and the placelist on keydown (can search for name or type "bar, chinese restaurant, takeaway , sushi near Paris....").

-* Humbuger button:

-  This button is on the upper right corner.
-Use it to hide or show the Place list.
-It is useful when the sĉreen width is reduced.

 * Place list:

    On the right you can find the places correspond to the markers.
 Clicking on the will focus the map on the place and will open an infowindow.
    You can hide the Place list with the hamburger button located on the top right corner.

+* Humbuger button:

+  This button is on the upper right corner of the Place list.
+Use it to hide or show the Place list.
+It is useful when the sĉreen width is reduced.

 * Button toolbar: